- Homosexuality

 Since Sep 14, 1948

 Contrary to popular belief, homosexuality is technically not against the law in North Korea, however, North Korea is a sexually conservative country, and this applies to sexuality anywhere on the spectrum.
 Overt shows of affection by anyone of any sexual orientation tend to be frowned upon.
-There are, however, claims that it is de-facto illegal, but this has no official backing.
-(Date shown is date of North Korean statehood.)
+There are, however, claims that it is de facto illegal, but this has no official backing.
+(Date shown is the date of North Korean statehood.)

 Same-sex marriage in North Korea is not legal.